junxit/us-congress-bills-115/bill.md

 - **(a)** *In general* Not later than 3 years after the date of the enactment of this Act, the local coordinating entity shall submit to the Secretary for approval a proposed management plan for the Heritage Area.
 - **(b)** *Requirements* The management plan shall—
-  - **(1)** incorporate an integrated and cooperative approach for the protection, enhancement, and interpretation of the natural, cultural, historic, scenic, and recreational resources of the Heritage Area;
+  - **(1)** incorporate an integrated and cooperative approach for the protection, enhancement, and interpretation of the natural, cultural, historic, scenic, Tribal, and recreational resources of the Heritage Area;
-  - **(2)** take into consideration Federal, State, Tribal, and local plans; and
+  - **(2)** take into consideration Federal, State, Tribal, and local plans, and treaty rights; and
   - **(3)** include—
     - **(A)** an inventory of the natural, historical, cultural, educational, scenic, and recreational resources of the Heritage Area, including an acknowledgment of the exercise of Tribal treaty rights, that relate to the national importance and themes of the Heritage Area that should be conserved and enhanced;
     - **(B)** a description of strategies and recommendations for conservation, funding, management, and development of the Heritage Area;